-1.2.2.
-Details of:
+1.2.2 Details of:

-The council's bank (Natwest) has a facility whereby at the end of each day any surplus funds are transferred to an Investment Account/Call Account.
-This came into operation in February 2018.
+The council's bank (NatWest) has a facility whereby at the end of each day any surplus funds are transferred to an Investment Account/Call Account.

 b) Bank overdraft arrangements

 The council has reviewed the cost effectiveness of operating an agreed overdraft and has decided not to have such an arrangement in place.
 If the group bank account does become overdrawn there will be a charge of 4% over the base rate.